sourcegraph/cody/vscode/CONTRIBUTING.md

 #### Simulating a fresh user install

-VS Code will preserve some extension state (e.g. configuration settings) even when an extension is installed.
+VS Code will preserve some extension state (e.g. configuration settings) even when an extension is uninstalled.
 See the following steps if you want to replicate the flow of a completely new user.

 Note: To avoid data loss, using a separate build of VS Code (e.g. Insiders) is recommended here if VS Code is your primary editor.

-For Insiders:
+macOS specific instructions for VS Code Insiders:

 1. Clear out existing VS Code settings:
    ```